 - Loss of consortium

-Did you lose a loved one because of a dog attack?
 Dog bite-related deaths are not common, but several occur in the U.S. each year.
-You should talk with a dog attack attorney in Cincinnati right away after losing a parent, spouse, or child.
-We are highly experienced in handling dog bite and wrongful death claims in Ohio.
+If your loved one died from dog bite injuries, talk with a dog attack lawyer right away.
+We’re highly experienced in handling dog bites and wrongful death claims in Ohio.

-Through a wrongful death claim, the law might entitle you to compensation for:
+If you lost a spouse, child, or parent, the law might entitle you to compensation for: